alphagov/govuk-frontend/docs/contributing/application-architecture.md

   Documentation files.

-- `lib/`

-  Application modules and helpers.

 - `package/` **contains auto-generated files**

-  package published on npm.
+  Package published on npm.
   Consume all of govuk-frontend through a single package.

+- `shared/`

+  Shared packages used by tests, build tools and the [review app](../../app).

+  - `config/`

+    Configuration files for common paths, port numbers and [Jest](https://github.com/facebook/jest).

+  - `lib/`

+    Shared libraries for directory listings, component data, naming conventions.

+  - `tasks/`

+    See [tasks](tasks.md) for more information about the tasks.

 - `src/`

   Source files.
 See README.md in the src directory for details.

-- `tasks/`

-  Application modules and helpers.
-See [tasks](tasks.md) for more information about the tasks.